-Start with the head and hat as the bigger portions of the sketch, then move to the details like the eyes and the mouth.
-Once you are done, you can use the colors from our palette to color the snowman character.
+Start with the head and hat then move to the smaller details like the eyes and the mouth.
+Once you're done, you can use the colors from our palette to color the snowman character.
 Use the red and green for the hat and the ivory white for the face.

 Step 2 – Candy canes

 Trace the cane shape first (2).
 Then make four stripes over it as a new shape(3).
 Copy the cane and paste it in front of the striped shape.
 Select the newly pasted shape and the striped shaped and use the Intersect command from the Pathfinder’s panel.
 This will give us the final candy stripes that we need (5).
 Then, color the cane in red and the stripes in ivory (6).
 Duplicate the cane (7).
 Use inverted palette for the second cane, white cane and red stripes (8).
-Flip the second cane horizontallyand position it over the first one, so they can form an X shaped formation (9).
+Flip the second cane horizontally and position it over the first one, so they make an X shape (9).

 Step 3 – Branches